BACK TO SCHOOL: 16 easy ways to get connected

 And once you’re online, the university has many services available to help you make that important deadline, choose a student group or stay informed during any emergency on campus.

 It’s time to get started!
 Here’s how.

 1. The Concordia app — now at your fingertips

-Consult your class schedules, cancellations and grades.
-Get news and tips.
-Access maps, track the shuttle bus and stay in the loop with important dates.
+Consult your class schedules, grades and connect to your advisor.
+Access your account balance and Moodle.
+Consult campus maps, track the shuttle bus and stay in the loop with important dates.
 Plus much more...